IBM-Cloud/docs/admin/iamuserinv.md

 Select to assign the services, regions, service instances, and roles for the users you invite.

 **Note**:  If you select the **Automatically grant access when new services are added** option, you are not notified to deselect each new {{site.data.keyword.Bluemix_notm}} service for that user when services are added later.

 ### Cloud Foundry access

-Select to assign the services, regions, spaces, and space roles for the users you invite.
+Select to assign the organization, regions, spaces, and space roles for the users you invite.
 See [User roles](/docs/admin/users_roles.html#userrolesinfo) for more specific information about these settings.
-You can add multiple roles, one at a time.
+You can add multiple space roles, one at a time.
+All users granted the auditor organization role by default.
+You can update this role to billing manager or organization manager after the user accepts the invitation.

 ### Infrastructure access

-Assign the following infrastructure permission to the user:
+You can assign the following infrastructure permissions to the user:

 <dl>
 <dt>View Only</dt>